99designs/gqlgen/README.md

 See the [docs](https://gqlgen.com/) for a getting started guide.

 Looking for typescript?
-Check out [graphqlgen](https://github.com/prisma/graphqlgen)
+Check out [graphqlgen](https://github.com/prisma/graphqlgen) or [graphql-code-generator](https://graphql-code-generator.com/)

 ### Feature comparison